Pilum

+History

+The pilum may have originated from an Italic tribe known as the Samnites.
+It also may have been influenced by Celtiberian and Etruscan weapons.
+The pilum may have derived from a Celtiberian weapon known as the falarica.
+Archaeological excavations have disclosed pila in tombs at the Etruscan city of Tarquinia.
+The oldest finds of pila are from the Etruscan settlements of Vulci and Talamone.
+The first identified written reference to the pilum comes from The Histories of Polybius.
+According to Polybius, more heavily armed Roman military soldiers used a spear called the hyssoí.
+This may have been the pilum.
+The precursor to the pilum was the hasta.
+It is unclear how soon it was replaced by the pilum.
+Polybius mentioned that it was an important contributor to the Roman victory at the Battle of Telamon in 225 BCE.

+A socketed pilum head measuring 295 mm in length was discovered in the Cave of the Swords, a refuge cave in the Judaean Desert near Ein Gedi.
+Its deliberate concealment in a remote crevice suggests it may have been removed from a battlefield or taken as booty by a Jewish rebel—possibly for reuse—most likely during the Bar Kokhba revolt (132–136 CE).

+Use of the pilum was discontinued by Roman military in the second century.

 Design

-A pilum had a total weight of between 2 and 5 lb, with the versions produced during the earlier Republic being slightly heavier than those produced in the later Empire.
+A pilum had a total weight between 2 and 5 lb, with the versions produced during the earlier Republic being slightly heavier than those produced in the later Empire.

 The weapon had a hard pyramidal tip, but the shank was sometimes made of softer iron.
-The softness could cause the shank to bend after impact and so render the weapon useless to the enemy.
-Some believe that the pilum was not meant to bend after impact but was meant to break on impact.
-If a pilum struck a shield it might embed itself, the bending of the shank would force the enemy to discard his shield as unusable without removing the pilum, or carry around the shield burdened by the weight of the pilum.
+The softness could cause the shank to bend after impact, thus rendering the weapon useless to the enemy.
+According to Davide Antonio Secci, the pilum was not meant to bend on impact, but instead was meant to break.
+If a pilum struck a shield, it might embed itself, and the bending of the shank would force the enemy to discard his shield as unusable without removing the pilum, or carry around the shield burdened by the weight of the pilum.
 Even if the shank did not bend, the pyramidal tip still made it difficult to pull out.
-However, there were many cases in which the whole shank was hardened, making the pilum more suitable as a close-quarters melee weapon and also making it usable by enemy soldiers.
+Many cases occurred, though, in which the whole shank was hardened, making the pilum more suitable as a close-quarters melee weapon and also making it usable by enemy soldiers.